Skip to content

 Working from a provided reference image, you will learn how to construct a portrait from the ground up using traditional methods.
 We will explore tonal values, colour mixing and layering to bring depth and life to your subject.

-This workshop is Ideal for beginners with some painting experience or anyone looking to refine their portrait skills.
+This workshop is ideal for beginners with some painting experience or anyone looking to refine their portrait skills.

 Workshop Breakdown